GTO-GamblerTeacherOka/server/README.md

 The server side application is a .NET 7.0 application.
 It uses the .NET Core framework and is written in C#.

-This application consists of a room servers for mini game and lobby and a matching server.
+This application consists of a matching server and a room servers for mini game and lobby.

+And this app has In Memory Database Server featured by MasterMemoryDatabase(CySharp).
+The servers are good perfomance by this Database Server.

 ### Room servers
 The room servers are responsible for the game logic.